-- As a proof of concept, co-repression of constitutively and highly expressed B2M and CD5 genes with ZF-Rs resulted in efficient and long term MHCI and CD5 protein knockdown in vivo. - Introduction of PCV mutations to abrogate some interactions between ZF-R and the DNA phosphate backbone strongly improved the specificity of ZF-Rs without compromising on-target repression efficiency. - PDI and TIGIT ZF-Rs did not affect in vitro functionality of gene-modified CAR-T cells, warranting further evaluation of their anti-tumor activity in animal models. - TILs from CRLM patients could be efficiently engineered with ZF-Rs targeting immune checkpoints. - Multiplexed, epigenetic cell engineering using ZF-transcriptional regulators offers an innovative approach to the development of highly customized T cell therapies with improved therapeutic potential.
+- A bidirectional LV architecture was designed to deliver multiple ZF-Rs in T cells with a single LV particle. - As a proof of concept, ZF-R-mediated co-repression of constitutively and highly expressed B2M and CD5 genes resulted in efficient and long-term MHC-I and CD5 protein expression knockdown in vivo. - Introduction of PCV mutations to abrogate some interactions between ZF-R and the DNA phosphate backbone strongly improved the specificity of ZF-Rs without compromising on-target repression efficiency. - PDI and TIGIT ZF-Rs did not affect in vitro functionality of gene-modified CAR-T cells, warranting further evaluation of their anti-tumor activity in animal models. - TILs from CRLM patients were efficiently engineered with ZF-Rs targeting immune checkpoints. - Multiplexed, epigenetic cell engineering using ZF-R-expressing LVs offers an innovative approach to the development of highly customized T-cell therapies with improved therapeutic potential.